fromage-fraser/dd4/README.md

 The _Dragons Domain IV_ (or _DD4_) MUD is based on the Envy MUD codebase.
 It has been significantly customised, with many original game mechanics and areas.

-_DD4_ is currently hosted in New Zealand and can be accessed at dd4.webredirect.org on port 8888.
+🐉 _DD4_ is currently hosted in New Zealand and can be accessed at **dd4.webredirect.org** on port **8888**.

-It also has a relatively up-to-date website online [here](https://smihilist.com/dd4/web/).
+🐲 Visit [smihilist.com/dd4/web/](https://smihilist.com/dd4/web/) for more information!

-The codebase is ancient, but can be built and run fairly easily with Docker.
+The codebase is ancient, but can be built and run fairly easily with Docker (see below).

-I had a lot of fun playing and extending this MUD.

-_Gezhp 2019_
+_Owl, Shade, Gezhp_

     O---=<  Dragons Domain IV   >=---------------- __----^^^^^^^^^^^------__ ---O